 Southwood strives to offer special opportunities for students in our community to enhance their secondary education through special programs.
-We have two major enrichment areas: Advanced Placement, and Specialist High Skills Majors.
+We have three major enrichment areas: Advanced Placement, Specialist High Skills Major Program, and the FLEX (Focused Learning Experiences Program).

 Advanced Placement (AP)